iommirocks/iommi/docs/architecture_overview.rst

 Architecture overview
 =====================

-tri.table is built on top of tri.form (a form library) and tri.query (a query/search/filter library).
-Both tri.form and tri.query are written in the same API style as tri.table, which enables great integration and cohesion.
-All three libraries are built on top of tri.declarative.
-This has some nice consequences that I'll try to explain here.

 Declarative/programmatic hybrid API
 -----------------------------------

 The ``@declarative``, ``@with_meta`` and ``@creation_ordered``
-decorators from tri_declarative enables us to very easily write an API that can look both like a normal simple python API:
+decorators from tri.declarative enables us to very easily write an API that can look both like a normal simple python API:

 .. code:: python